RheaMaesele/report-inspiratie/README.md

 # report-inspiratie
-we collect reports about the Inspiration Day of INBO
+we collect reports about the Inspiration Day of INBO.